RHarryH/avispa-ecm/README.md

 - **Upsert** - configuration item telling, which property page should be used when inserting or updating document

 All documents in ECM are of `Document` type.
 It is possible to extend it to create more specific types with additional properties.
 These types and their properties can be used to link with different properties.
 It is done using **Context** configuration item, which defines kind of a configuration matrix telling, for which kind of documents configuration items should be triggered.
 This enables for example using different naming conventions or templates for different documents types.
-Documents applicable for a context are defined as a *match rule* using Conditions.
+Documents applicable for a context are defined as a _match rule_ using Conditions.

+### Dictionary

+_Dictionaries__ are key-value maps for storing expected values for objects fields.
+They can be later used for example on the UI as options for combo or radio boxes.
+The key is called a _label_ while value is a map of columns and their respective values.
+It means single dictionary value can keep multiple values in fact.
+For example if we want to use dictionary to store VAT rates the label will look like `VAT_08` and the value can contain `multiplier` column with `0.08` value and `description` column with some additional explanation about the purpose of the value.

+Dictionary can be linked to the object field by annotating it with `@Dictionary` annotation and providing dictionary name.

+### Property page

+Property page is used to define the layout of UI form for displaying object fields (known also as _properties_).
+Property page configuration requires a JSON content file with the layout details.
+Object fields are wrapped in so-called _property controls_.
+There are also different kind of _controls_ which are not related to properties like `separator`, `label` or _grouping controls_ like `group`, `columns`, `table` or `tabs`.
+The file structure is defined in JSON Schema files found [here](src/main/resources/json-schemas).

+Apart from controls defined in `table`, property controls can have a `required` property defined, which tells if the value of property must be provided or is optional.

+Additionally, all controls apart from `table` nested properties and `columns` can have a visibility and requirement conditions defined.
+See more about [conditions](#conditions).
+Visibility condition tells the control should be hidden.
+Requirement conditions overwrites `required` property if specified.

+Below are some of the general details about grouping limitations:

+- `columns` can have up to 4 nested controls, which are not a grouping controls.
+- `table` can use only `combo`, `date`, `datetime`, `money`, `number`, and `text` controls.
+Conditions are not allowed for these controls, and they are always required.
+Tables cannot be present in any grouping control.
+- `group` does not allow to nest another group within it.
+However `columns` or `tabs` are allowed.
+- `tabs` allows to nest `columns` and `groups` without `tabs` nested.

 ## Conditions processing